 North Carolina man sentenced to more than seven years in prison for firearm charge

-Michael Easley, U.S. Attorney for the Eastern District of North Carolina, made the announcement after sentencing by Chief U.S. District Judge Richard E. Myers II.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) and the Rocky Mount Police Department investigated the case and former Assistant U.S. Attorney John Parris and Assistant U.S. Attorney Bryan Stephany prosecuted.
+Michael Easley, U.S. Attorney for the Eastern District of North Carolina, made the announcement after sentencing by U.S. District Judge Louise W. Flanagan.
+The Fayetteville Police Department, Federal Bureau of Investigation, and Bureau of Alcohol, Tobacco, Firearms and Explosives investigated the case and Assistant U.S. Attorneys Tyler Lemons and Nicholas Hartigan prosecuted.